A few months ago, I committed my first open source contribution.

 The response was prompt and positive!

 Miodec expressed interest in the update and suggested additional changes.
-Over the course of a week and with numerous iterations, updates addressing all items of interest were PR'd and merged to the main repo.
+Over the course of a week and a few iterations, updates addressing all items of interest were PR'd and merged to the main repo.

 - Keypress selection required changing other shortcuts to remove conflicts.
 Previously, keys 1-10 had been used for finger selection.
 The shift key also had overlap as a modifier key, which I resolved with logic to differentiate between quick press (selection) and hold (modifier).